cunnie/cunnie.github.io/content/post/concourse_on_k8s-4.md

 ### Addendum: Keeping Concourse Up-to-date

-_[Warning: this procedure has not been tested as-is (my setup is slightly different).
-Let us know if this procedure doesn't work.]_

 Blindly upgrading Concourse without reading the release notes is a recipe for disaster; however, that's what we're going to show you.
 Let's update the Helm repos first.